Skip to main content

 01:32:33.110 [INF] Invoking 'init' function on plugin

-Congratulations, you've created your first plugin!
+You've successfully created and run your first plugin! 🎉